 1. For each key sector of the community listed below, summarize the information gathered from each sector and how it was used to assess needs and resources during the needs assessment process (or other planning process throughout the year).
 These sectors should include at minimum: community-based organizations, faith-based organizations, private sector, public sector, and educational institutions.
 (Organizational Standard 2.2)

 Community-Based Organizations: The Community Action Agency has relationships with over 100 community-based organizations, some formal via Memoranda of Understanding and others informal via information and referral practices.
 We contact these organizations directly to receive data that informs the needs assessment.
-A Roundtable is conducted annually and information regarding housing, job training, and health services emerged as top issues.
+A Service Provider Roundtable is conducted annually where key issues are identified and discussed.
+At the 2019 Roundtable housing, job training, and health services emerged as top issues.

 Faith-based Organizations: CSBG sub-contractors - Greater Richmond Interfaith Program and St. Vincent de Paul - along with our long-time delegate agency, First Baptist Church Head Start, provide us with the needs and interests of their clients through periodic reporting and dialogue.
-Here, housing, jobs and nutrition data are accumulated.
+Here data is collected on housing, jobs and nutrition.

-Private Sector: Labor data and effective strategies to address the homelessness crisis are gathered through our partnership with the East Bay Leadership Council and provide us with balanced information such as the argument against rent control and how it is not an effective solution to prevent homelessness in the view of the private sector.
-We also look to our private sector EOC members for their wisdom in these areas.
+Private Sector: Labor data and business-oriented strategies to address the homelessness crisis are collected and analyzed through our partnership with the East Bay Leadership Council.
+They provide us with alternative positions such as arguments against rent control policies as a mechanism to reduce tenant displacement and preservation of affordable housing.
+EOC members from the private sector also add their views from a non-profit and/or business perspective.

-Public Sector: Much wisdom comes from our elected officials in county government and the staff that supports them in terms of what issues are affecting their constituents, such as creating an overarching issue of transportation and access to the priority areas that arose from the public hearings and community assessment process.

-Educational Institutions: The community assessment includes rich data from the county's educational institutions and inform us of the rising number of homeless children and shed light on the pockets of deep poverty in our overall wealthy county, as indicated by the free and reduced school lunch data.
+Public Sector: With an understanding of public finance, policy and service delivery systems, our public sector representatives often alert the EOC to policy and funding changes and challenges.
+They are also helpful in creating a Community Action Plan that is both feasible and achievable.
+The proposal to attach a statement to address the overarching issues of transportation and other barriers of access to our identified priority areas came from EOC members from the public sector.
+Educational Institutions: The community needs assessment includes a plethora of data from educational institutions.
+It informs us of the rising number of homeless children and sheds light on pockets of deep poverty that exist in our overall wealthy county, as indicated by the free and reduced school lunch data.